blankBuffer/microCas/README.md

 # microCas
 c++ computer algebra system.
 3rd attempt.
-Solves, diffreciates and simplifies a wider variety of equations.
+Solves, diffreciates, simplifies and integrates a wide variety of equations.

 when starting the program in a terminal it gives you a choice of which program to choose.
 These include a polynomial solver the CAS and a grapher.
 The polynomial solver can solve any polynomial of any degree and find all the real solutions.
 It uses the property that the derivative of polynomials